rschmehl/awesco.eu/content/authors/florian-bauer/_index.md

 # (1) One sentence about your function (for academic staff) and then another sentence about your role(s) within the training network
 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

+Florian Bauer is PhD researcher at the Chair of Electrical Drive Systems and Power Electronics